nofrixion/magento2-payment-module/README.md

 ## Configuration

-Please find all configuration opens in Magento Admin > Stores > Configuration > Payment Methods > NoFrixion
+Please find all configuration opens in Magento Admin > Stores > Configuration > Sales > Payment Methods > NoFrixion

 - Enter your API key
 - Set the mode to production or sandbox